sugaroverflow/oopPokemonJourney/presentation.md

   public function getFormId();
 }
 ```
+???
+Drupal core provides a FormInterface.
+One of the methods inside this interface is `getFormId()`.

+--

 ```php
 abstract class FormBase implements FormInterface { }
 ```

+???
+- The abstract class Formbase implements the FormInterface - so it has to define all of the method bodies.
+But since it's an abstract class, it needs to be extended to be used.

+--

 ```php
 class UserLoginForm extends FormBase {